What Is Leadership Coaching?

 Life coaching is centered around individual development and growth.

-Life coaches help clients get to personal goals like achieving work-life balance, improving their relationship with loved ones, or experiencing more happiness and fulfilment in their everyday life.
+Life coaches help clients get to personal goals like achieving work-life balance, improving their relationship with loved ones, or experiencing more happiness and fulfillment in their everyday life.

 Business coaching is focused on creating results in a business or entrepreneurial environment.

-Business coaches help clients work with strategies and techniques to achieve goals like creating multiple revenue streams, cultivating growth and expansion or hitting specific monthly and yearly income goals.
+Business coaches help clients work with strategies and techniques to achieve goals like creating multiple revenue streams, cultivating growth and expansion, or hitting specific monthly and yearly income goals.
+Business coaches usually work with teams and managers.

 Leadership coaching is a whole other ball game.